danbev/learning-ai/notes/llama.md

     return result;
 }
 ```
+Notice that this was just building the graph for the llama model.
+For other
+models there are similar functions that will be called.

 And this return will take us back into `llama_new_context_with_model`:
 ```c++
             ggml_cgraph * gf = llama_build_graph(*ctx, llama_batch_get_one(&token, n_tokens, n_past, 0), true);